Visit the UW Environmental Health & Safety page on chemical safety for additional information.

 If you operate a chemical laboratory as defined in Washington Administrative Code 296-828, Hazardous Chemicals in Laboratories, you must have standard operating procedures (SOPs) that describe the safety measures you require when using chemicals.
 Please see Section 6 of the UW Laboratory Safety Manual for more information about SOPs.

-- To assist you in writing SOPs, a blank SOP form (Word) and example SOPs are provided for you to use or to modify to your specific location and procedures and use.
-An SOP can address a single chemical, a group of similar chemicals, or a process.
+- To assist you in writing SOPs, a blank SOP form (Word) and example SOPs are provided for you to use.
 Any format of SOP is acceptable provided the minimum safety elements are addressed.
 The minimum safety elements are found on the following checklist: SOP Required Elements Checklist (Word).

 Chemical spills in laboratories